DerekMontesdeoca/born2beroot/Readme.md

 myvolume	/dev/sdX	none	tpm2-device=auto

 ```
 I learned that discard option allows for special trim optimizations for SSD's.
-But discard only allows the optimizations to be allowed to bypass the encryption, if you actually want the optimizations you need to enable them, e.g. continuous or scheduled TRIM.
+But discard only allows the optimizations to be allowed to bypass the encryption, if you actually want the optimizations, you need to enable them, e.g. continuous or scheduled TRIM.

 ### LVM
 [ArchWiki](https://wiki.archlinux.org/title/LVM)